mouhcineezzaidi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Functions and Nessted loops in C
+Functions and loops in C